Following concerns about the continued availability of operable heritage

 fleet formerly operated by FreightCorp.

-The society tendered an expression of interest in obtaining
+Most recently the society tendered an expression of interest in obtaining

 electric cars included in RailCorp's Disposal of non-core moveable heritage